Nerotek01/BedWars/README.md

 ## Automatic Database Backup

 Never lose your players’ progress.
-BedWars Ultimate includes an **automatic database backup system** that periodically exports your entire database to a secure location—fully configurable interval and path.
+BedWars includes an **automatic database backup system** that periodically exports your entire database to a secure location—fully configurable interval and path.
 In case of hardware failure or accidental corruption, a complete restore is just one copy away.

 This applies to MongoDB and SQLite alike.
 Backups run asynchronously so there’s zero impact on gameplay.